microsoft/pxt-common-packages/libs/game/docs/reference/scene/tile-map.md

-# Tile Maps
+# Tile Map

 Your game scene contains a tile map.
-A tile map is an arrangement (a pattern) of image tiles that fill up some of the scene.
+A tile map is an arrangement (a pattern) of image tiles that fill up some or all of the scene.
 At first, the scene has an empty tile map and no tile pattern is displayed.
 To build up your scene, you need to make some tiles, add them to the scene, and then tell the scene where to place the tiles.

 ## Tiles